vanshika230/Deep_Learning_and_Generative_AI/README.md

 ## 1️⃣Deep Learning Fundamentals
     What is Deep Learning?
 Deep Learning Vs Machine Learning Types of Neural Networks
-    What is a Perceptron?
-Perceptron Vs Neuron | Perceptron Geometric Intuition How to train a Perceptron?
+    What is a Perceptron? | Perceptron Geometric Intuition How to train a Perceptron?
     Perceptron Loss Function | Sigmoid Function
     Problem with Perceptron